 - You put your foot down before the 30 seconds are up.

-As with the other standardized FSTs, the test may not be accurate if you have certain medical problems or issues with balance and/or mobility.
+As with the other SFSTs, the test may not be accurate if you have certain medical problems or issues with balance and/or mobility.4

-The NHTSA claims that the three standardized tests can accurately predict a blood alcohol concentration (BAC) of .10% or more approximately 65-77% of the time.
-More recently, the NHTSA has reported that the tests can also detect impairment at .08% BAC (Colorado’s “legal limit” for DUI per se) and .04% (the legal limit for drivers of commercial vehicles).5
+NHTSA has claimed that the three standardized field sobriety tests can generally detect a blood alcohol concentration (BAC) of at least .10%.
+More recently, NHTSA has reported that the SFSTs can also detect a BAC of .08% (Colorado’s minimum limit for DUI per se) and even .04% (the minimum limit for drivers of commercial vehicles).

 - HGN – 77%.